Allison posing with a friendly husky after a dog sledding tour in Tromso

 Right now, most Tromsø husky tours are self-driving, requiring at least one person in a pair to drive a sled.
 It’s a thrilling experience — but I’m aware that everyone’s physical ability levels are different, and it’s not always the most sensible option.

-Unfortunately due to the overall high demand for dog sledding in Tromsø, there isn’t as many options are there used to be, as self-driving is a far more efficient operation to run than a musher-led tour (where you sit in the sled as a guide mushes the huskies for you), which requires a lot more manpower.
+Unfortunately due to the overall high demand for dog sledding in Tromsø, there aren’t as many options are there used to be.
+This one is a musher-led tour, but almost all the others are self-driving.

 Here are the differences between the two and what to expect on each, as well as who the different kinds of tours are more suitable for.